Methods

 Synchrotron

 Synchrotron facilities provide extremely bright X-ray beams for diffraction and spectroscopy measurements in diamond-anvil cells.
-We perform diffraction and spectroscopy at synchrotron facilities (Advanced Phton Source, Advanced Light Source, and National Synchrotron Light Source).
-Recent examples: Ko et al. (2022, Nature), Fu et al. (2023, Nature), Shim et al. (2017, PNAS).
+We perform diffraction and spectroscopy at synchrotron facilities (Advanced Photon Source, Advanced Light Source, and National Synchrotron Light Source).
+Recent examples: Ko et al. (2022, Nature), Fu et al. (2023, Nature), and Shim et al. (2017, PNAS).

 X-ray Free Electron Laser